MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/list-onedrive-urls.md

     Write-Host "Done!
 File saved as $($LogFile)."
     ```

 3. Open the SharePoint Online Management Shell.
-Navigate to the directory where the script has been saved and run:
+Navigate to the directory where the script was saved and run:

     ```PowerShell
     PS C:\>.\OneDriveSites.ps1
     ```

    > [!NOTE]
-   > If you get an error message about being unable to run scripts, you might need to change your execution policies.
-For info, see [About Execution Policies](/powershell/module/microsoft.powershell.core/about/about_execution_policies).
+   > If an error message about being unable to run scripts appears, you'll need to change your execution policies.
+For more information, see [About Execution Policies](/powershell/module/microsoft.powershell.core/about/about_execution_policies).

-4. The script will prompt you for the SharePoint admin center URL.
+4. The script prompts you for the SharePoint admin center URL.
 For example, `https://contoso-admin.sharepoint.com` is the Contoso SharePoint admin center URL.

-5. You'll then be prompted to sign in.
-Use a SharePoint Administrator account.
+5. When prompted, sign in with your SharePoint Administrator account credentials.

 After the script successfully completes, a text file is created in the location specified by the **$LogFile** variable in the script.
 This file contains a list of all OneDrive URLs in your organization.
 The following text provides an example of how the list of URLs in this file should be formatted.